elainevuong/Hookz/README.md

-# Hookz - Request Bin Clone
+# Hookz - Debugging Webhooks

 ## Background
 The purpose of building this application was to build a tool in order to test and debug webhooks.